 Emotion and Development Branch (E & D)

-The Emotion and Development Branch (E & D) houses the Section on Development and Affective Neuroscience (SDAN), led by Dr. Daniel Pine, the Bipolar Spectrum Disorders Section (BSD), led by Dr. Ellen Leibenluft, and the Mood Brain & Development Unit (MBDU) led by Dr. Argyris Stringaris.
+The Emotion and Development Branch (E & D) houses the Section on Development and Affective Neuroscience (SDAN), led by Dr. Daniel Pine, the Section on Mood Dysregulation and Neuroscience (SMDN), led by Dr. Ellen Leibenluft, and the Mood Brain & Development Unit (MBDU) led by Dr. Argyris Stringaris.

 While the three groups focus on different conditions, the research conducted by them is closely related.
 This reflects the strong relationship between anxiety, depression, and other mood disorders.
 For example, many children with anxiety disorders also have mood disorders or will develop depression or mood disorders over time.
 There also are many similarities in the causes and treatments of mood and anxiety disorders.
 As a result, both labs use similar approaches to their research, giving synergy to their efforts.